nouriach/compile-gds-runtime-dotnet/README.md

     //
   </body>
 ```

-- Inside your _wwwroot/js_ folder create a new file and call it `govuk.js`
+- The compile steps below will create a new `govuk.js` file
-- Return to your _node_modules_ folder and navigate to the following file: `/node-modules/govuk-frontend/govuk/all.js`
-- Copy all of the content from this file and paste it into your new `govuk.js` file
-- Now import thi sfile before the close `</body>` element inside your `Layout.cshtml` file and then run the `initAll()` function t0 initialise all the components.
+- Import this file before the close `</body>` element inside your `Layout.cshtml` file and then run the `initAll()` function t0 initialise all the components.

 ```sh
   <body>